jonnonz1/nz-statute-book/acts/public/2002/cadastral-survey-act-2002.md

 (3) On receipt of a complaint, the Board—
   (a) must inform the cadastral surveyor concerned of the complaint; and (b) may proceed to investigate the complaint.
-(4) For the purposes of an investigation, the Surveyor-General must provide to the Board any information he or she holds that is relevant to the complaint.
+(4) For the purposes of an investigation, the Surveyor-General or the chief executive must provide to the Board any information he or she holds that is relevant to the complaint.
 (5) As soon as practicable after receiving the complaint or completing an investigation of the complaint, as the case may be, the Board must decide whether to accept or decline the complaint.
 (6) The Board must, immediately after making a decision under subsection (5), give written notice of the decision to the person who made the complaint and the cadastral surveyor concerned.